-^{1.} The ICE BofA U.S. High Yield Constrained Index is a market value-weighted index of all domestic and Yankee high-yield bonds, including deferred interest bonds and payment-in-kind securities.
+2. The ICE BofA U.S. High Yield Constrained Index is a market value-weighted index of all domestic and Yankee high-yield bonds, including deferred interest bonds and payment-inkind securities.
 Issuers included in the ICE BofA U.S. High Yield Constrained Index have maturities of one year or more and have a credit rating lower than BBB-/Baa3, but are not in default.
 No single issuer may constitute greater than 2% of the ICE BofA U.S. High Yield Constrained Index.

-New York Life Investment Management LLC serves as the Portfolio's Manager.
+New York Life Investment Management LLC serves as the Manager.
 MacKay Shields LLC serves as the Subadvisor.
-The individual listed below is primarily responsible for the day-to-day portfolio management of the Portfolio.
+The individuals listed below are jointly and primarily responsible for day-to-day portfolio management.